-Iberis sempervirens [eye-BEER-is, sem-per-VY-renz] is a perennial, low growing herbaceous plant typically thought of as a subshrub because it forms a mound of foliage rising to about a foot high and about 18” inches wide.
+Iberis sempervirens is a low-growing herbaceous perennial plant typically thought of as a subshrub because it forms a mound of foliage rising to about a foot high and about 18” inches wide.

 This member of the Brassicaceae family is also known as the Candytuft plant.